the-dimensionless/CompetetiveFever-August-2021/out/production/ProblemsForAugust/data_structures/graphs/readMe.md

 * If graph is complete or almost complete -> use Adj Matrix
 * If number of edges are few then -> use Adj List

+## Traversal
+Note: Preventive Checks needed to prevent infinite looping.

+1. BFS (Breadth First Search)
+   Start at any node and explore all the neighbours at CURRENT LEVEL before moving to the next level neighbours.
+   * Use Queue DS
+   * Enqueue any starting vertex
+   * while queue is not empty:
+      * p = dequeue()
+      * if p is unvisited:
+         * mark it visited
+         * enqueue all adjacent unvisited vertices of p

+    * Time Complexity: O(V) + O(E) = O(V+E)
+    * Space Complexity: O(V+E)

+2. DFS (Depth First Search)
+   Start at any node and explore as far as possible along each edge before backtracking.
+   * Push any starting vertex on a Stack
+   * while stack is not empty:
+    * p = pop()
+    * if p is not visited:
+        * mark as visited
+        * push all adjacent Vertices of p